-Board Endorsed Course × Category A × HSC $\overline{\checkmark}$ 1 Unit × Content Endorsed Course $\overline{\checkmark}$ Category B × ATAR × 2 Unit
+Board Endorsed Course × Category A × HSC V 1 Unit × Content Endorsed Course $\overline{\checkmark}$ Category B × ATAR × 2 Unit $\overline{\mathbf{A}}$

-The importance of a healthy and active lifestyle, and developing skills and knowledge to enjoy such a lifestyle.
-Students are encouraged to establish a lifelong commitment to being physically active.
+SLR is about the importance of a healthy and active lifestyle and developing the skills and knowledge to enjoy such a lifestyle.
+Students are encouraged to establish a lifelong commitment to being physically active and are provided with a range of opportunities to participate in a variety of sport and recreational pursuits.